Like this article? We’ve got more! Check out the rest of our articles on skincare innovation, skin health, and combatting environmental stressors.

 Maybe you’d like stronger, thicker, damage-proof hair.
 Or nails that grow longer without breaking.
 Shoot, maybe you’d just like to find a really great moisturizer.

 Your dermatologist is an excellent resource for solutions to those small areas of improvement, so don’t be afraid to bring them up.
 This is your chance to toss out your questions, and a good derm will be more than happy to field them.

 3. How can I maintain healthy skin for the long haul?

 Finally, you can use your baseline appointment with your derm to make sure you’re making the most of your skincare routine—and prepping your skin for the long haul.
 Make a list of the cleansers, moisturizers, exfoliators, and makeup you regularly use and take it with you to your appointment.

-We know that a good anti-aging skincare routine starts with sun protection in the form of Sundaily gummies AND sunscreen, since 90% of the visible signs of aging come from sun damage, according to the World Health Organization.
+We know that a good anti-aging skincare routine starts with Sundaily gummies and sunscreen, since 90% of the visible signs of aging come from environmental stressor like sun and smog.

 But is there more you could be doing?

 It’s worth running your current routine, including any medications you regularly take and your diet and water intake, by your derm for feedback.
 It’s likely they can recommend a few additions or tweaks that will lead to even healthier skin (see our post Anti-Aging Strategies to Start Right Now for more ideas).

 Remember that this time is yours, and you shouldn’t feel intimidated.
 If you think you’ll get flustered, print this list and make notes for easy reference.
 By the time you walk out of your appointment, you’ll feel empowered to create an even better skincare routine.